Catherine A. WalkerAssociate Professor of Musical Theatre

 The University has recognized Walker’s teaching excellence by awarding multiple Gilbert Whitaker Grants for the Improvement of Teaching.
-These grants were used to explore new pedagogical strategies for contemporary vocal performance practices as well as to support the creation of a music technology lab for the department.
+She used these grants to explore new pedagogical strategies for contemporary vocal performance practices as well as to support the creation of a music technology lab for the department.
 She is a certified master teacher in the Estill Voice Training Model and also continues to explore and incorporate various somatic methodologies including the Feldenkrais Method for Somatic Education, the Alexander Technique, Fitzmaurice Voicework, and McCloskey Technique.
-Her passion for music education and literacy has led to the creation of a new Musical Literacy Course, which is utilizing new technology as well as online video tutorials as part of a “flipped classroom” model.
+Her passion for music education and literacy has led to the creation of a new musical literacy course, which is utilizing new technology as well as online video tutorials as part of a “flipped classroom” model.

 Walker’s excellence as a choral conductor has been recognized by The Michigan School Vocal Music Association (MSVMA) and the American Choral Directors Association (ACDA).
 Conducting honors include: Featured Large Ensemble at Michigan Youth Arts Festival; MSVMA SSA State Honors Choir Conductor, MSVMA Midwest Conference; and ACDA Michigan Convention.
 In addition, her choirs have performed at Carnegie Hall, as well as in Washington D.C., Germany, Austria, Italy, and the Czech Republic.
 Walker is also in demand as a clinician and has presented at the Midwest Conference, Michigan Music Conference, and MSVMA Summer Workshop & ACDA State Conference.